Masago and Tobiko - A Roe By Any Other Name

 5. Golden Tobiko: Often used for special occasions, this variety has a golden color.
 Sometimes it’s simply dyed, but it can also be flavored with ingredients like saffron or other unusual methods for a unique taste meant to enhance an already impressive experience.

-Masago And Tobiko -The Numerous Colors Each color offers a different flavor and visual experience, making them versatile ingredients in sushi and other Japanese cuisine.
-It is not uncommon to see it as a topping on sushi rolls (sometimes just a pinch ), in “gunkan maki” in large quantities, or as garnishes in other dishes, even unrelated to sushi.
+Tobiko And Masago - The Many Colors Each color offers a different flavor and visual experience, making them versatile ingredients in sushi and other Japanese cuisine.
+It is not uncommon to see it as a topping on sushi rolls (sometimes just a pinch ), served as”gunkan maki” in large quantities, or as garnishes in other dishes, even unrelated to sushi.

 Nutritionally, this item is loaded with protein, vitamins, and essential omega-3 fatty acids.
 Even though it is often used as a garnish, the omega-3s are now viewed to bu quite good for you.
 Furthermore, the low-calorie count and high protein content make them a guilt-free indulgence for those seeking a healthier, yet delectable, dining option.